ON THIS PAGE: You will learn about the different types of treatments doctors use to treat children with NHL. Use the menu to see other pages.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.
 These services can reduce emotional pain and financial concerns, and they should be used to the fullest extent possible.

-Descriptions of the common types of treatments used for NHL are listed below.
+The common types of treatments used for NHL are described below.
 Your child's care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 Therapies using medication

-The types of systemic therapies used for lymphoma include:
+The types of medications used for lymphoma include:

 Chemotherapy is the primary treatment for NHL.
-Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-In some cases, chemotherapy may be injected into the cerebral spinal fluid (CSF).
+In some cases, chemotherapy may be injected into the cerebral spinal fluid (CSF), which is the fluid in and around the brain and spinal cord.
 Chemotherapy delivered by any of these ways eventually enters the bloodstream to reach cancer cells throughout the body.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Doxorubicin (available as a generic drug)